Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted two interesting social layers in Coin Master.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/09/Spotted-two-interesting-social-layers-in-Coin-Master.jpg)

-👥 Spotted two interesting social layers in Coin Master:
+ðŸ‘¥ Spotted two interestingÂ social layersÂ inÂ Coin Master:

-1️⃣ Friends Pass – a social twist on the classic battle pass, where you progress through missions with friends, with an extra “Golden Pass” tier for monetization.
+1ï¸âƒ£Â Friends PassÂ â€“ a social twist on the classic battle pass, where you progress through missions with friends, with an extra â€œGolden Passâ€ tier for monetization.

-2️⃣ Better Together – a team-based event where players complete tasks (raids, spins, logins, attacks) to unlock collective rewards along a shared progression track.
+2ï¸âƒ£Â Better TogetherÂ â€“ a team-based event where players complete tasks (raids, spins, logins, attacks) to unlock collective rewards along a shared progression track.

 Why I like these:
-✅ Solo play turns into shared progression
+âœ… Solo play turns intoÂ shared progression
-✅ Adds social pressure + FOMO on top of core loops
+âœ… AddsÂ social pressure + FOMOÂ on top of core loops
-✅ Creates new hooks for monetization & engagement
+âœ… Creates new hooks forÂ monetization & engagement

-Coin Master keeps showing how layering social design into established features makes them even stickier.
+Coin Master keeps showing how layeringÂ social designÂ into established features makes them even stickier.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)